High School Partnership

-- Scholarships cover the cost of tuition, college service fee and student activity fee only.
-Special fees, such as course lab fee and art studio fee, book/supplies and transportation are the student’s responsibility.
+- Scholarships cover the cost of tuition and all fees.
+Book/supplies and transportation are the student’s responsibility.

 Continuing Applicant Requirements

 Students must reapply to the program each semester they wish to participate.
-Continuing students, those who have previously participated in the HSP program, must submit a HSP Continuing Application, a Recommendation Form and a current high school transcript.
+Continuing students, those who have previously participated in the HSP program, must complete an Application here, submit a School Counselor Verification Form, a Parental Support Form, and a current high school transcript.
 Students must have received a grade of “C” or higher in all Three Rivers courses to continue in the program.